-Tribes of the Southwest have historically adapted to their environment, yet today they face unique challenges linked to climate change due to their deep connection to the natural environment within which their livelihoods, cultural identity, and ceremonial practices are rooted.
+Throughout history, tribes of the Southwest have adapted to their environment.
+Although, today they face unique challenges linked to climate change, their deep connection to the natural environment that defines their livelihoods, cultural identity, and ceremonial practices keep them rooted in the systems that allow them to be resilient in the time of crises.
 Changes to water systems, landscapes, and ecosystems, in combination with socio-economic and political factors, amplify tribal vulnerabilities to climate change.

 In the Southwest, tribes are already experiencing a range of impacts that can be associated with climate change.
 These effects include: